 An estate encompasses everything you own—your home, your possessions, your assets, etc. In addition to a retirement plan, you should construct a detailed procedure on what will happen to your estate when you pass on through wills, trusts, and other legal documents.

 While Craig James Financial Services is not a law firm and thus cannot create legal wills and trusts, as a comprehensive wealth management firm we believe that it is necessary to review all aspects of your financial profile and offer financial advice regarding your estate.
 We work with a team of professionals to make sure your entire financial plan is in order so you and your loved ones are protected.

 A comprehensive estate plan includes a plan for your internment and the disbursement of your assets and property.
-A well-executed estate plan enables you to manipulate your assets for tax efficiency and wealth retention and gives you the satisfaction of knowing that your financial affairs are in order and organized for the benefit of your heirs.
+This estate plan should enable you to manipulate your assets for tax efficiency and wealth retention to maximize the amount passed on to your family and minimize losses to the government.

 - Power of Attorney (Financial Power of Attorney): This document designates a person who will make financial decisions and other legal acts on your behalf if you are unable to do so while you are still alive.
 Your agent may access bank accounts, manage real estate or other assets, file income tax returns or apply for benefits on your behalf.